-It was in March of 1991 that Los Angeles police officers were caught on camera beating up Rodney King.
-In the Persian Gulf war was at an end, and the US began pulling thousands of troops out of Iraq.
-The Comedy Central TV channel launched outside of America, and the second Teenage Mutant Ninja Turtles movie (The Secret Of The Ooze!) was in the cinema.
+It was in March of 1991 that Los Angeles police officers were caught on camera attacking Rodney King.
+In the Gulf, war was at an end and the US began pulling thousands of troops out of Iraq.
+The Comedy Central TV channel launched across Europe, and the second Teenage Mutant Ninja Turtles movie (The Secret Of The Ooze) was in the cinema.
 With the C64 conversions months away, there were no Turtles in this month’s CF (issue 6).
-But there wasn’t a shortage of ninja action, with March 1991’s lively Last Ninja/Shadow Dancer mashup cover one of the best the magazine was ever to have.
+But there wasn’t a shortage of ninja action, with March 1991’s lively Last Ninja/Shadow Dancer mashup cover one of its best ever.
 It was a storming month for the Commodore 64, as the first Creatures game and Turrican 2 also put in an appearance.

 The Commodore 64 was still seeing some major names in 1991.
 Total Recall (based on the original Arnie movie) and comic book conversion Judge Dredd fared OK this month, but special mention has to go to the utterly abysmal Dick Tracy.
 After getting the previous month’s cover and a two-page preview spread, the 11% review was hidden away on page 41.
 It was utterly demolished by a magazine sometimes accused of overt generosity.
 “Awful backgrounds…jerky, blocky sprites…you’ll be so fast asleep that eight million volts won’t wake you” said Gordon, awarding it the lowest mark CF would ever give a game.
 Something of the spirit of ZZAP! there, perhaps.
 (EDIT: you can now read our special feature on the game and find out why it’s so bad here – Ed)

-Elswhere, the Gamesbusters section had been revamped (“but Andy Dyer‘s still crap as ever!”, chirped Steve).
+Elsewhere, the Gamesbusters section had been revamped (“but Andy Dyer‘s still crap as ever!”, chirped Steve).
 Andy Roberts had stayed up all night to map out Rick Dangerous 2 by hand, and the first ever game to be reviewed in CF – the quirky Time Machine – had also been cracked.
 Roger Frames was in hospital after yet another accident (although his Mum sneaked him in a C64 so he could road test Top Cat and Gemini Wing), and Gordon Houghton talked us through the best guns and bombs in games ever.
 On the Power Pack, nifty US Gold puzzler Chip’s Challenge and cover game Shadow Dancer were the try-before-you-buy demos (remember the weird dancing dog when you used a power up?).
 There was also a pretty neat bowling game called Tenth Frame and Martin Walker’s Chameleon.
 READ THE FULL POWER PACK 6 FEATURE, AND MARTIN WALKER INTERVIEW, HERE.